caprover/caprover-website/docs/troubleshooting.md

 - Login to CapRover with your temporary password and change your password from settings.

 ## How to stop and remove Captain?
-Captain uses docker swarm to support clustering and restarting containers if they stop.
-That's why it keeps re-appearing.
-Try this:
+CapRover uses docker swarm to support clustering and restarting containers if they stop.
+In order to fully uninstall CapRover from your system, run this:

 ```
 docker service rm $(docker service ls -q)